objectionary/eo-vim/README.md

 * :help 'expandtab'
 * :help 'softtabstop'

+## Highlight setting

+If you want to change colors in vim as you wish, you can see the list of highlight groups [here](https://github.com/ivan-egorov42/eo-vim/blob/master/syntax/README.md).

 ## Testing

 For testing eo-vim plugin we use a [testing framework](https://github.com/thinca/vim-themis) for Vim script, so you can add some tests for your new features with this soft.
 It will be run by CI.